 Tpreventing COVID-19?in of any of them do you feel differently about the effectiveness hinking about all the authorized vaccines available,

-the vaccines are at preventing severe cases of COVID-19 (if a vaccinated person is infected)?
+How effective do you feel the vaccines are at preventing severe cases of COVID-19 (if a vaccinated person is infected)?

-Thinking about all the authorized vaccines available, do you feel differently about the effectiveness of any of them preventing severe COVID-19?in effective do you feel the vaccines are at preventing infection from the new variants of COVID-19?
+Thinking about all the authorized vaccines available, do you feel differently about the effectiveness of any of them preventing severe COVID-19?in

+How effective do you feel the vaccines are at preventing infection from the new variants of COVID-19?

 Thinking about all the authorized vaccines available, do you feel differently about the effectiveness of any of them ?infection from new variantspreventing in

-safe? to get do you feel the currently authorized COVID-19 vaccines are
+How safe? to get do you feel the currently authorized COVID-19 vaccines are

 How safe are they to get f?or those with underlying health conditions